marcusresa4/Twitter_WP/README.md

 considered that getting only the last tweet would be enough to see how it works.

 ## Changes in the model
-Takint into account the models, comparing them with the ones in the first deliverable, we have changed the authentication.
+Taking into account the models, comparing them with the ones in the first deliverable, we have changed the authentication.
 The design consist in that if a user is not registered or is not authenticated, they would be able to see de content of the page,seeing the tweets but the user can’t rate it or publish a tweet themselves.